Men murdered in Sligo laid to rest following funeral services

 “He held many voluntary positions in Fine Gael over the years and he tried to drive positive development.
 He wanted things to be better for people and he wanted to get things done.
 Although he had many setbacks in this sphere, he persevered and devoted his time to this cause that he held so dear to his heart.”

-The murders of the two men sparked shock and anger across Ireland, and a number of vigils took place in memory of the two men at towns and cities on both sides of the border.
+The murders of the two men sparked shock and anger across the country, and a number of vigils took place in memory of the two men at towns and cities on both sides of the Border.